IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 ### Context Clues
 There are 3 distinct parts/worlds that you need to keep straight.
-They should be thought of as isolated environments that communicate with eachother.
+They should be thought of as isolated environments that communicate with each other.
 This walk through will jump from one to another as we setup and explain each part.
 It's important to identify which part is which.
 There are certain keywords and context clues to help you identify one from another.